As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Ideally, wine fridges are the best place to store your sparkling wines, regardless of how long you’re cellaring them for.
 That being said, if you want to store a sparkling that has already been opened, it might be a better idea to store it in the kitchen fridge.
 It will remain colder (which means less time chilling in an ice bucket), and the bottle can stay upright.

-To learn the best current wine refrigerators for Champagne storage, please check out this comprehensive list and buyer’s guide.
+TIP: Discover the best current wine refrigerators for Champagne storage with this comprehensive list and buyer’s guide.
+This article explains how to store wine properly without a wine refrigerator.

 If you use a Champagne stopper, it shouldn’t be a problem to store the bottle laying down, but the tipping is just more movement that can cause the bubbles to fizz out faster.
 Other than that, Champagne bottles should always be stored laying down, with the labels facing up.